Filing Your Return -> Stocks and Bonds -> Small Business Income Tax -> Reporting Foreign Transactions

-When foreign amounts, including income, expenses, and foreign taxes paid, are reported on your Canadian personal or corporate income tax return, they must be reported in Canadian dollars.
+When foreign amounts, including purchases and sales, income, expenses, and foreign taxes paid, are reported on your Canadian personal or corporate income tax return, they must be reported in Canadian dollars.

 Investment income is reported on Schedule 4 of the personal tax return.
 If you are using a software package to do your tax return, record the information from your tax slips in the tax slips area of the return.
 The amounts on your tax slip may not be in Canadian dollars.
 If they are not, you have to convert the amounts and enter the Canadian dollar amounts into the tax return.

 When you record the amounts from your tax slips using personal income tax software, any foreign withholding tax will automatically be entered into the areas for calculating the federal and provincial foreign tax credits.
 The federal foreign tax credit is calculated on Schedule T2209, and at least a portion of it should reduce your taxes payable.
 The provincial or territorial foreign tax credit is calculated on Schedule T2036.
 See the foreign tax credit article for how to deduct the amount not recovered by the foreign tax credit.

 Converting Foreign Amounts to Canadian Dollars